IEG Fellowship Programme

 What we offer

-• A grant and stay of 6-8 months
+• A grant and stay of 6-12 months

-• A monthly stipend of €1,350 for doctoral students and €1,800 for postdocs.
+• A monthly stipend of €1.650 for doctoral students and €2.100 for postdocs.

-• A possible family allowance that can be applied for (250 Euro for partner, 400 Euro first child, 100 Euro every other child).
-Please contact the fellowship office for any questions regarding your family situation
+• A family allowance (€250 for partner, €400 first child, €100 every other child).
+Please contact the fellowship office for any questions regarding your family situation and how to apply for the allowance

-• Work space in our open-plan offices or the library
+• Workspace in our open-plan offices or the library

-• Accompanying mentoring by the institute’s scientific staff
+• Mentoring by the Institute’s academic staff

 Requirements